Grok

 Practical Tips

 Use Grok for fast orientation, current-event-style synthesis, and cross-checking against another assistant, not as the only source of truth.
-If you are evaluating it for teams, define exactly which Grok surface you mean before rollout: consumer web app, business deployment, or xAI platform integrations.
+If you are evaluating it for teams, define exactly which Grok surface you mean before rollout: consumer web app, business deployment, connector-enabled workspace, or xAI platform integrations.

 Verdict